 Discover Our Literary Island

-We have two of the largest music festivals in the UK and yes we have Ventnor Fringe, VDUB Island and the world famous Round the Island Race but in recent years the Island has also been celebrating its amazing cultural heritage with its own Literary Festival.
-Now in its 5th year, the Isle of Wight Literary Festival take place at Northwood House in Cowes from 13th-16th October 2016.
+The Isle of Wight has one of the largest music festivals in the UK, it's own Pride event, fringe festival (Ventnor Fringe) and the world famous Round the Island Race and Cowes Week regatta, but in recent years the Island has also been celebrating its amazing cultural heritage with its own Literary Festival.
+Now in its 7th year, the Isle of Wight Literary Festival takes place at Northwood House in Cowes from 11th-14th October 2018.

 A bit of literary history...

 When looking back through the Island’s literary history you’ll understand why this celebration was needed.

 Let’s take a little stroll back in time to 1819, imagine a sunny day in Bonchurch, a 22-year-old bachelor strolls the streets clutching a tattered old note book, this man is John Keats.
 He visited Bonchurch while staying in Shanklin and fell in love with a local woman, he recounted desires for this young lady in a letter to his sister.
 No one quite knows what prose Keats wrote on the Island but for a romantic poet to have fallen in love on our shingled shore, we can only assume that the memory had some influence on his later writing.

 Some 28 years later our Island was visited by Alfred Lord Tennyson.
 He was attracted to the Island as a great fan of Keats’ work.
 After much deliberation, the Tennyson family did in fact buy property in Freshwater and live there.
 The Island were so taken with Tennyson that he was declared a Baron and had a down named after him, he was said to have spent many hours walking these hills for writing inspiration.